jhorneman/procjam15/docs/formats.md

 Each option has, at the very least, some text and an action.
 The text may be generated somehow.
 The action may require additional parameters.

-The most common action is 'go-to', and it requires a nextScene parameter, which contains the ID of the scene the game will go to when the player selects this option.
+The most common action is 'goto', and it requires a nextScene parameter, which contains the ID of the scene the game will go to when the player selects this option.

-The go-to action is so common, it is assumed to be an option's action if you don't specify anything else.
+The goto action is so common, it is assumed to be an option's action if you don't specify anything else.
 So this:

     <option nextScene='forest'>Go to the forest.</option>

-is the shortest way to write a go-to action.
+is the shortest way to write a goto action.

 Other action types right now are: